rajamuthur/Angular/README.md

-# Angularcrud[Employee management] - with node & sqlite3
+# Angular6 with node & sqlite3 [Employee management]

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
 This project is used to maintain employee details.
 Two usergroup is allowed.
 1. Admin